pudly/schmopera-hugo/content/articles/searching-for-superlatives-locs-suberb-rigoletto.md

 ---
-title: "Searching for superlatives: LOC's suberb Rigoletto"
+title: "Searching for superlatives: LOC&#039;s suberb Rigoletto"
 ---

 Last month, The Lyric Opera of Chicago kicked off its 2017/18 season with an auspicious Gluck's [*Orphée et Eurydice*](/orphee/).
 An unforgettable new production—marking LOC's first collaboration with Chicago’s famed Joffrey Ballet, it was recently recorded by PBS to be broadcast as part of their Great Performances series.